 Support for Affiliate Customers:

-If you consider purchasing BlueHost through this affiliate link, OnlineRockersHub team can offer you support services like WordPress installations, website setup, fixing Web Hosting issues, etc in return.
+If you consider purchasing Bluehost through this affiliate link, the BlogHeist team can offer you support services like WordPress installations, website setup, fixing Web Hosting issues, etc., in return.

 Opportunity to share your experience:

-This comparison article on BlueHost vs Hostgator was written by Georgie Peru.
-If you have a useful comparison resource like this and interested in contributing our site, then check our Guest Posting Guidelines.
+This comparison article on Bluehost vs HostGator was written by Georgie Peru.
+If you have a helpful comparison resource like this and are interested in contributing to our site, check our Guest Posting Guidelines.